- 11:30 AM – 12:00 PM Arrival and Lunch

 - 1:00 PM – 1:15 PM Break

-- 1:15 PM – 2:30 PM Why the Buzz Around Data Mesh, Data-as-a-Product, and Data Contracts? – Keynote and Roundtable Speaker: Jon Hsieh
+- 1:15 PM – 2:30 PM Infonomics: The New Economics of Information – Keynote and Roundtable Session Speaker: Doug Laney

 Your keynote speaker will host the executive roundtable, continuing the conversation around their session’s topic.
 Through a guided discussion, you’ll debate the challenges, discuss success stories, and share strategies for growing your organization’s data and analytics maturity.